 The AdOhio concept is “one order, one bill, one check” for any size buy, from local to statewide — even regionally through other cooperating state associations.
 The AdOhio staff generates all insertion orders, schedules the ads, collects tearsheets and provides an itemized bill.
 AdOhio service also includes electronic ad transmission.

 OhioSCAN, a statewide classified network of dailies and weeklies, offers member newspapers the chance to generate revenue from local ads submitted to the network.
 A fully-electronic network, OhioSCAN distributes ads weekly to its member newspapers.
 A similar network distributes 2 x 2 display ads.

 AdOhio billings exceed $5 million annually.
-ONS clients include small businesses, large companies and some of Ohio’s premier advertising agencies.
-ONS also maintains a sophisticated database of reader demographics.
+Clients include small businesses, large companies and some of Ohio’s premier advertising agencies.
+AdOhio also maintains a sophisticated database of reader demographics.

 The Ohio News Media Foundation

 The Ohio News Media Foundation was formed by ONMA members in 1976.
 This 501 (c)(3) charitable organization is operated with contributions that are made outside of the association dues structure.
 The Foundation’s mission is to achieve the highest standards of excellence and professionalism in journalism and newspaper publishing through research and educational activities.
 These include:

 - The journalism scholarship program which includes a high school minority scholarship, the ONWA Annual Scholarship, the Harold K. Douthit Scholarship, and the university journalism scholarships

 - Ohio Newspapers in Education Committee

 The Ohio Coalition for Open Government